MannyE/Portfolio_Machine_Learning/README.md

 4) Machine Learning Algorithms implemented in C++: <a href = "https://github.com/MannyE/Portfolio_Machine_Learning/tree/main/4)%20Linear%20Models%20Implemented%20in%20C%2B%2B">Click here.</a>

-5) Similarity and Ensemble

-6) Introduction to Machine Learning with python and SKLearn
+5) Introduction to Machine Learning with Python3 and SKLearn

-7) Image Classification with Tensorflow
+6) Image Classification with Tensorflow